abilandz/PH8124/Lecture_6/Lecture_6.md

 echo "The first country is: ${Countries[0]}" echo "The last country is: ${Countries[-1]}"
 ```
 But what if the user visited New Zealand or Northern Ireland?
-Since these two countries contain an empty character in their names, the code above clearly cannot correctly handle these cases.
+Since these two countries have empty characters in their names, the code above clearly cannot correctly handle these cases.
 In general, the problems of this type are solved by temporarily changing the default input field separator.
-The default input field separator is stored in the environment variable **IFS**, and a lot of **Linux** commands rely on its content.
+The default input field separator is stored in the environment variable **IFS**, and many **Linux** commands rely on its content.
 We can proceed in the following schematic way:

 ``` bash
 DefaultIFS="$IFS" # save default setting